JetBrains/sbt-structure/README.md

 ## Development notes

-- Testing against all supported SBT versions can be done with `^ test` command
+- Testing against all supported sbt versions can be done with `^ test` command
-- Testing against specific version of SBT, for example, 0.13.7: `^^ 0.13.7 test`
+- Testing against specific version of sbt, for example, 0.13.7: `^^ 0.13.7 test`
 - Selected tests can be run with `testOnly` command, e.g. `^ testOnly -- -ex "project name"`

-To publish artifacts bump version in `build.sbt` and run in SBT REPL:
+To publish artifacts bump version in `build.sbt` and run in sbt REPL:

 ```scala
 project extractor